rodolfodpk/myeslib/README.md

 myeslib
 =======

-My Event Sourcing library / toolkit built mostly upon Camel and Hazelcast
+An Event Sourcing library / toolkit

 It was inspired by: